MicrosoftDocs/VBA-Docs/Language/Reference/User-Interface-Help/named-arguments-not-allowed.md

   ```

-     Use a variable or constant expression if the object requires an[argument](../../Glossary/vbe-glossary.md#argument).
+     Use a variable or constant expression if the object requires an [argument](../../Glossary/vbe-glossary.md#argument).
 For example, if the default for an object is a [method](../../Glossary/vbe-glossary.md#method), the object's name represents the default method.
 If it needs arguments, specify them positionally.

 - You tried to specify a named argument with an external name: